Transactions are an essential part of applications. Without them, it would be impossible to maintain data consistency.

 Benefits and drawbacks of using Saga’s Event/Choreography design

-Events/Choreography is a natural way to implement Saga’s pattern, it is simple, easy to understand, does not require much effort to build, and all participants are loosely coupled as they don’t have direct knowledge of each other.
+Events/Choreography is a natural way to implement a Saga orchestration pattern.
+It is simple, easy to understand, does not require much effort to build, and all participants are loosely coupled as they don’t have direct knowledge of each other.
 If your transaction involves 2 to 4 steps, it might be a very good fit.

-Finally, testing would be tricky to implement using this design, in order to simulate the transaction behavior you should have all services running.
+Finally, testing would be tricky to implement using this design, in order to simulate the transaction pattern you should have all services running.

-In the meantime, if you have any questions feel free to ask me at @deniswsrosa
+In the meantime, if you have any questions about Microservices, the Saga architecture, or Saga applications feel free to ask me at @deniswsrosa